Power Quality Solutions

 Power Quality Monitoring Applications

-DER Interconnection and IEEE 1547 Compliance
+DER Interconnection & IEEE 1547 Compliance

 Electric Vehicle Charging Impact Studies

-Substation and Feeder Monitoring
+Substation & Feeder Monitoring

 Customer Complaint Investigation

-Industrial and Commercial Power Quality Audits
+Industrial & Commercial Power Quality Audits

-Large industrial customers and campus operators rely on PMI recorders to audit electrical systems, verify utility service quality and document harmonic contribution under IEEE 519 guidelines.
+Large industrial customers and campus operators rely on PMI recorders to audit electrical systems, verify utility service quality, and document harmonic contribution under IEEE 519 guidelines.
 The Bolt and Revolution are commonly deployed at service entrances, main switchgear and critical loads to build a complete facility-wide picture.

 Power Quality Monitoring: Frequently Asked Questions